arsykor/critical-path-analysis-api/README.md

 ## API endpoints

-When a RESTful API server is ready it provides the following endpoints (by default it runs at `http://127.0.0.1:8080`):
+When a RESTful API server is ready, it provides the following endpoints (by default it runs at `http://127.0.0.1:8080`):

-* `POST /task/create` - creare tasks
+* `POST /task/create` - creare tasks*
 * `GET /task/get/:id` - get task by id
 * `GET /task/get` - get all tasks
 * `POST /task/update` - update task
 * `GET /task/delete/:id` - delete task by id

+*You can send all the tasks in the request, regardless of whether it already exists in the database or not.
+The system will determine which tasks are new, the parameters of which tasks have been changed.
+The tasks with changed deadlines will be added to the directory of changes.
+In the future, it will be possible to check the historicity of changes to each task.

 You can check the correctness of the application build via `POST /task/create` request with test data.